 Free

-Just a 1- or 2-minute walk from Asakusa Station
+A 1- or 2-minute walk from Asakusa Station

 sumida park tokyo cherry blossom sakura

-Sumida Park cherry blossoms | Photo by iStock.com/tupungato
+Sumida Park cherry blossoms. | Photo by iStock.com/tupungato

 6. Inokashira Park: Swan boats and sakura